The Legacies of Conflict programme seeks to address past violence and understand its influence on the present.

 Corrymeela Heritage Partnership

-For the past 4 years we have been part of a unique partnership with Belfast City Council, Causeway Coast and Glens Borough Council, Queen’s University, Quarto Collective and Ulster University.
+Since 2014 we have been part of a unique partnership with Belfast City Council, Causeway Coast and Glens Borough Council, Queen’s University, Quarto Collective and Ulster University.
 The focus of the project is on examining the rich history and heritage of North East Ulster with a particular focus on contested spaces and periods.
 We have developed a case study approach that focuses on the Ulster Plantations – more information HERE.
 The project enables participants to visit sites, handle objects and learn more about this challenging period of history.
-At present we are developing a new phase of the project and more information will follow.
+Thanks to funding from the National Lottery Heritage Fund, at present we are developing a new phase of the project.

 Belfast and the World – 1918–1921 – Marking a Decade of Anniversaries